SitePen/dgrid/README.md

 ### Requirements

-The DnD extension assumes usage of the OnDemandList or OnDemandGrid module;
+The DnD extension assumes usage of a store-backed component, most commonly an OnDemandGrid instance.
-thus, it expects a store to be in use.

 The store should be order-aware, supporting the `options.before` parameter on `add()` and `put()` calls to properly respond to DnD operations.